memgraph/docs/products/memgraph/v0.15.0/reference_guide/ldap-security.md

 is the CN of the role mapping object.

-When a user that has a role that doesn't yet exist in the database logs in to the database a role object is created for that user and assigned to that user.
+When a user that has a role that doesn't yet exist in the database logs in to the database, a role object is created for that user and assigned to that user.
 The role can then be seen using the following query:
 ```opencypher
 SHOW ROLES;